WVURAIL/dspira/labs/01/README.md

 ![tag](img/25.png)
 ![vector](img/26.png)

-We set the sinks to have the trigger mode to "tag" and  enter the "Tag Key"  ``t0`` and change the "Number of Points" in the time sink to "1024 * 3" and in the frequency sink to "1024 * 6".
+We set the sinks to have the trigger mode to "tag" and  enter the "Tag Key"  ``t0`` and change the "Number of Points" in the time sink to "samp_rate" and in the frequency sink to "1024 * 6".
 This is to properly visualize the signal and its frequency components.

 ![timetrigger](img/27.png)
 ![freqtrigger](img/28.png)